syncfusion-content/winui-docs/winui/DropDown-Color-Palette/Getting-Started.md

 # Getting Started with WinUI DropDown ColorPalette

 This section explains the steps required to add the [DropDownColorPalette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.DropDownColorPalette.html) control and its color options such as theme, standard and more custom colors.
-This section covers only basic features needed to get started with Syncfusion `DropDownColorPalette` control.

 ## Control Structure